-On October 18, 2018, EGC completed its previously announced acquisition by the privately-held Gulf of Mexico operator, Cox Oil, for approximately \$322.0 million.
+On October 18, 2018, EGC was acquired by an affiliate of the privately-held Gulf of Mexico operator, Cox Oil, for approximately \$322.0 million.
 With the purchase of EGC by Cox Oil, it is anticipated that EGC will remain a separate subsidiary owned by an affiliate of Cox Oil and that EGC (not Cox Oil) will continue to be the guarantor of the tenant's obligation under the Lease Agreement.
-As a material contract for EGC, we expect all terms and conditions under the lease will continue to be met, including asset maintenance and reporting requirements.
+To date, EGC has met its obligations to make lease payments.
+We are currently engaged in efforts to enforce the reporting requirements in the lease.
+For additional information, refer to Part I, Item 3, Legal Proceedings and Part IV, Item 15, Note 3 ("Leased Properties And Leases").